intel/rmd-operator/README.md

 `kubectl create -f sample/pod-guaranteed-cache.yaml`

 #### Display RmdWorkload
-If successful, the RmDWorkload will be created with the naming convention `rmd-workload-<pod-name>`
+If successful, the RmdWorkload will be created with the naming convention `rmd-workload-<pod-name>`

 `kubectl describe rmdworkload rmd-workload-guaranteed-cache-pod-86676`